When Do Cornell Decisions Come Out?

 Transfer applicants can choose to apply for the spring or fall semesters.
 The main difference between these application timelines is that you can’t apply to The College of Engineering and The Charles H. Dyson School of Applied Economics and Management as a spring transfer.

-Overall, when to apply as a transfer is up to you: it may be easier to transfer if you enroll for the fall, but you can have more time to craft your application in your sophomore year with a spring transfer.
+Overall, when to apply as a transfer is up to you.
+It may be easier to transfer if you enroll for the fall, but a spring transfer gives you more time to craft your application in your sophomore year.

 Cornell Decisions FAQs